On-Demand Webinar

 The consumer AI opportunity: Where the real money is going in 2026

-Consumer AI is dominating news headlines: GenAI app downloads grew from 200M to 3.8B between 2022 and 2025 while in-app purchase revenue rose from near-zero to $5B.
+Consumer AI has generated some of the most striking numbers in venture history: GenAI app downloads grew from 200M to 3.8B between 2022 and 2025 while in-app purchase revenue rose from near-zero to $5B.
 But these headline numbers only represent category expansion, not the sector’s ability to distribute returns.
-Instead, funding, valuation, and exit data tell a deeper story.
+Instead, funding, valuation, and exit data told a deeper story.

-In our latest webinar, PitchBook experts unpack why the consumer AI unicorn asset class is functionally a bet on roughly 10 companies.
-They’ll put the real math on the table and break down who’s getting funded, who’s getting acquired, and what the dispersion data reveals about the future of consumer AI.
+In our latest webinar, PitchBook experts unpacked why the consumer AI unicorn asset class is functionally a bet on roughly 10 companies.
+They put the real math on the table and broke down who got funded, who got acquired, and what the dispersion data revealed about the future of consumer AI.

-The discussion will sharpen LP diligence questions and help GPs make decisions in an environment where pricing and access dynamics are intensifying every quarter.
+The discussion sharpened LP diligence questions and helped GPs make decisions in an environment where pricing and access dynamics are intensifying every quarter.

 Key topics